apache/arrow/docs/source/developers/guide/communication.rst

 You can subscribe to the **user** or **development** mailing list and browse for previous topics or ask questions.
-Whereas discussion on GitHub only notifies people who have subscribed to that particular Pull Request or issue, the mailing list allows you to broadcast to all users or developers.
+Whereas discussion on GitHub only notifies people who are mentioned or are collaborating on a Pull Request, the mailing list allows you to broadcast to all users or developers.
 Use these when you want to get feedback or answers from a wider audience.